Static Analysis

 Bengal uses Kida's analysis API to implement smart incremental builds:

-1. Compile all templates with AST preservation enabled
+Compile all templates

-2. Analyze each template to get block metadata
+Analyze each template

-5. Only re-render page-scoped blocks when page content changes
+Only when page content changes.

-6. Track dependencies to invalidate caches when upstream data changes
+Invalidate caches when upstream data changes.

 This reduces full-site rebuild time by 40-60% for sites with shared navigation and footer blocks.